FaizanHameed1/test-case/README.md

 8) To run the command in background detached mode `nohup watch -n 60 gsutil rsync models gs://rasax-models/models/`
 Note: After running on background detach mode you can close your terminal (that you have run inside container/pod).
 The command will run in every 60 seconds and if there will be a new model inside folder it will automatically upload it inside bucket.

+#Problem Solved: Running the training on old as well as new data.

+1- Here is the Docker file contents which will use to build the image

+`
+# please change your model name in pipeline(config file) from "en_core_web_sm" to
+# "en_core_web_md"

+FROM rasa/rasa:2.8.0-spacy-en
+WORKDIR /app/
+USER root
+COPY . /app
+# RUN chgrp -R root /app/models
+RUN chmod -R 770 /app/models
+# RUN python3 -m spacy download en_core_web_sm
+RUN rasa train nlu --fixed-model-name develop-nlu
+USER 1001
+CMD ["run", "--enable-api", "-m", "/app/models/develop-nlu.tar.gz"] `

+Note: Assuming docker is installed on your pc.
+To install Docker visit `https://docs.docker.com/engine/install/ubuntu/`

+2- Build a docker image from this file (mentioned above).
+For example, in my case I build a Docker image by running the following command from the shell (inside the Dockerfile directory) `docker build -t username/raspacy:3.2 . `
+`username` is my user name while `raspacy` is repo name and `3.2` is tag name.

+3- From CLI login Docker Hub with following command `Docker login`
+Enter your user name and password.

+2- Upload/push Docker image to Docker hub with the help of this command `docker push`.
+For example in my case I have completed this task by running this command `docker push username/raspacy:3.2` Again `username` is my user name while `raspacy` is repo name and `3.2` is tag of the image.

+ 3- Now go inside your helm folder.
+Open your values.yml file(The file from which rasax deployed using helm) 4- Pull the image inside your helm chart by mentioning the image name.
+For example my values.yaml file is:
+`

+rasax:
+   initialUser:
+       username: "admin"
+       password: "any"
+   passwordSalt: "any"
+   token: "any"
+   jwtSecret: "any"
+   tag: "0.39.3"
+rasa:
+       # name: "abdullahmakhdoom98/chatbot"
+       # tag: "latest"
+       name: "5532950/raspacy"
+       tag: "3.2"
+       versions:
+               rasaProduction:
+                       enabled: true
+               rasaWorker:
+                       enabled: true

+#old settings
+rabbitmq:
+       enabled: true
+       install: true
+       auth:
+               password: "any"
+               erlangCookie: "any"

+debugMode: "true"
+`

+5- After saving the values.yml file if you have pre deployed rasax than get the release name using `helm list -a -n namespace-name`.
+To get namespaces names `kubectl get namespace`.
+Assuming that you have done the setup of google cloud CLI and also installed kubectl, created the K8 cluster and installed helm.
+For help check https://github.com/FaizanHameed1/test-case

+6- Add rasax repo with  `helm repo add rasa-x https://rasahq.github.io/rasa-x-helm` To check repos “helm repo list”

+7- To  Upgrade the old deployment use this command in the same directory as values.yml file `helm upgrade release-name -n namespace-name –values values.yml rasa-x/rasa-x`.
+If you are installing new release instead of upgrading the old one  then use `helm install release-name -n namespace-name –value values.yml rasa-x/rasa-x`.
+8- To get pods `kubectl get pods -n namespace-name`.
+9- After running all pods get services with  `kubectl get svc -n namespace-name`

+10- Copy the external ip from load balancer service and run on browser `http://ip:8000`

+11- Login rasax with the help of credentials.
+12-Connect your repo with it.
+13-Run the training.

+ 14-Done